erdem/django-map-widgets/README.md

 ```

-Run `collectstatic` django admin command before use the widgets
+Ensure `collectstatic` Django admin command is run before using the widgets in production.

 ```shell
 python manage.py collectstatic